samkcarlile/govi/README.md

 Other Stuff
 -----------
-Right now, I'm pretty sure you have to run the node app from the directory that it is in for govi to work...But I'm not entirely sure.
-It usees the `__dirname + '/.govi/'` to store everything.
+Govi usees `__dirname/.govi/'` to store all it's documents.
+So if you need to modify anything without the sort of "Govi ORM", then that's where you will find it.
 Anyway, maybe you will find govi convenient? :)